Canop/bacon/README.md

 Errors are displayed before warnings.

+### Can I contribute ?

+I'm very busy rewriting bacon to incorporate new features, some visible in issues, some not.

+I welcome issues, I welcome discussions in [chat](https://miaou.dystroy.org/3) or on GitHub, I welcome diagnostics and prototypes, but right now I won't try to merge pull requests and will probably, at best, consider their content as technical hints and research.

 ### What are the supported platforms ?

 It works on all decent terminals on linux, Max OSX and Windows.